 Finally, Calphalon offers a full lifetime warranty.
 It has plenty of caveats, but there’s still a lot of coverage for any problems you might have with your pan down the line.

-The Calphalon omelet frying pan has the same anodized aluminum core as most other non-stick pans on the market.
 As long as you’re okay with (PFOA-free) PFTE, it makes a great alternative to some of our more expensive picks while delivering similar performance.

 3. All-Clad Stainless Steel Tri-Ply Bonded Dishwasher Safe PFOA-free Non-Stick Fry Pan/Cookware, 8-Inch

 The All-Clad 4108 NS nonstick frying pan has a durable stainless steel exterior to hold up to the rigors of your kitchen and an aluminum core for fast, even heating.
 All-Clad has even included a disk of magnetic material to make it usable on induction cooktops.

 - Oven safe to 500F